dsoftwareinc/django-rq-scheduler/CODE_OF_CONDUCT.md

-# Code of Conduct - django-rqscheduler4
+# Code of Conduct - django-rq-scheduler

 ## Our Pledge